Trump Valet Has Coronavirus; President Again Tests Negative

 The White House instituted safety protocols nearly two months ago, including frequent temperature checks.
 Last month it began administering rapid COVID-19 tests to all those in close proximity to the president, with staffers being tested about once a week.

+Trump said that some staffers who interact with him closely would now be tested daily.
+Pence told reporters that both he and Trump would now be tested daily as well.

-Several valets cater to the president and his guests at the White House, both in the West Wing and in the White House residence.
+Several valets cater to the president and his guests at the White House, including serving meals and providing drinks.